tomasjelvez/buda.com-spread-api/README.md

 ## Considerations

-- The base_url of the API is in localhost, considering that this is not a production environment project
+- The base_url of the API is in localhost, considering that this is not a production environment project.
-- The endpoint designed for do the polling operation supports both options: you can request the endpoint `spread/alert/<mid>` so the system calculates the current spread on its own, or you can pass the current spread as query_params `spread/alert/<mid>?spread=<value>`
+- We assumed that the current spread to be compared with the alert one needs to be calculated in real time when the request is made, so we used the previously made `get_market_spread` function.
 - Considering that the polling system could hit an endpoint multiple times in a short period of time, we developed a json file "cache" system for the getting the alert spread.
-This way, we can eficiently read a file and access the value that we need to compare, instead of looking for it on a DataBase, which is the mainstream approach. params `spread/alert/<mid>?spread=<value>`
+This way, we can eficiently read a file and access the value that we need to compare, instead of looking for it on a DataBase, which is the mainstream approach. params `spread/alert/<mid>`
+- The tests made may not have full coverage over the system, but we intended to test a great part of it.